quic-mtuttle/aimet/Docs/install/install_host.rst

     In the next step, do not execute the final command, **sudo apt-get install cuda**, in the install instructions.

-2.2 Follow the command-line instructions on the developer.nvidia.com download page to install the CUDA toolkit, but do *not* execute the final command, **sudo apt-get install cuda**.
+Step 2.2: Follow the command-line instructions on the developer.nvidia.com download page to install the CUDA toolkit, but do *not* execute the final command, **sudo apt-get install cuda**.

-2.3 Execute the following to update the CUDA repository key.
+Step 2.3: Execute the following to update the CUDA repository key.

 .. code-block:: bash